-19, and 27 in Appendix K indicate which RDA indicators will remain Report Only each year, as PL Assignment for these indicators is not planned.
+Data notes in Appendix K indicate which RDA indicators for which PL Assignment is not planned.

 Minimum Size Requirement (MSR) and Special Analysis (SA)

 The MSR is incorporated into all indicators assigned a PL.
 In general, LEAs must have at least 30 students in the relevant segment of the student population denominator to be evaluated on an indicator using the standard RDA analysis.
 In addition, for certain RDA indicators, LEAs must have at least 5 or 10 students in the relevant segment of the student population numerator to be evaluated using the standard RDA analysis.
 The MSR is noted in the description of each indicator.